 While you can search for free content online—and there is plenty of that—these courses expertly pull together all of the info you need and present it in a cohesive way that you can put into practice.
 Also, with many featuring videos, you can see the work in action.

-So while there isn’t a literal handbook on parenting, thankfully there are online resources that can guide you through the wild journey of parenting.
+So while there isn’t a literal handbook on parenting, thankfully there are plenty of online parenting classes that can guide you through this wild journey.

-Here are seven parenting courses you can take online right now.
+Here are seven online parenting classes you can take right now.

 2. Milkology Breastfeeding Courses